 - Achieved dismissal with prejudice of a wage-and-hour class action in the Northern District of California on behalf of a leading retailer.

 Mr. Scolnick graduated magna cum laude in 2003 from the University of San Diego, School of Law.
-He was a Lead Articles Editor for the San Diego Law Review and the recipient of the Hickman Award for the Outstanding Student in Constitutional Law.
+He was a Lead Articles Editor for the San Diego Law Review and was awarded the Outstanding Student in Constitutional Law.
 Mr. Scolnick received his Bachelor of Arts degree in Public Policy Studies, with honors, from Michigan State University in 2000.

 Before joining the firm in 2006, Mr. Scolnick served as a law clerk to Judge Ferdinand F. Fernandez of the United States Court of Appeals for the Ninth Circuit (2005–06), and as a law clerk to Judge Dana M. Sabraw of the United States District Court for the Southern District of California (2003–05).
 While in law school, Mr. Scolnick served as a judicial extern to Judge M. Margaret McKeown of the United States Court of Appeals for the Ninth Circuit, and also to Magistrate Judge Louisa S. Porter of the United States District Court for the Southern District of California.

-Mr. Scolnick has published and spoken on a variety of topics, including class actions, trial practice, civil procedure, punitive damages, and constitutional issues.
-He has been named eight times as one of Southern California’s “Rising Stars” by Los Angeles Magazine and Southern California Super Lawyers – Rising Stars Edition (2009-2016).
-Mr. Scolnick serves on the boards of the Legal Aid Foundation of Los Angeles (LAFLA) and the Los Angeles Chapter of the Association of Business Trial Lawyers (ABTL).
+Mr. Scolnick has published and spoken on a variety of topics, including class actions, trial practice, civil procedure, punitive damages, voting rights, and constitutional issues.
+He was named eight times as one of Southern California’s “Rising Stars” by Los Angeles Magazine and Southern California Super Lawyers.
+Mr. Scolnick serves on the board and executive committee of the Legal Aid Foundation of Los Angeles (LAFLA) and on the board of the Los Angeles Chapter of the Association of Business Trial Lawyers (ABTL).

 Mr. Scolnick is a member of the California Bar.
 He is admitted to practice before the United States Court of Appeals for the Ninth Circuit and the United States District Courts for the Northern, Southern, and Central Districts of California.